nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 ### Part 2: Aerospike NoSQL DB Stretch Cluster

-In this section, we will create a 6-node stretch cluster NoSQL DB, with each region hosting 3 nodes.
-The following diagram illustrates the stretch cluster configuration, where every node interconnects with each other node.
-Due to VPC peering, additional latencies may be observed for replica updates, but this is not a concern for this topic.
+In this section we are going to create a 6 node stretch cluster NoSQL DB where each region shares 3 nodes each.
+The following diagram shows the stretch cluster.
+Every node interconnects with each other node.
+Becuase of the VPC peering additional latencies may seen for replica updates although this is not a concern for this topic.

 ![database-cross-region3.png](database-cross-region3.png)

 #### Create 6 ec2 database hosts

-For each region, create three nodes.
-Select the VPC you previously set up, enable public IP assignments, and use the same security group.
+For each of the regions create 3 nodes and choose the VPC you created earlier, enable public IP assignments and use the same security group.

 #### EC2 database hosts in Region London 🏴󠁧󠁢󠁥󠁮󠁧󠁿